CBG (AM)

-CBG is a radio station broadcasting at 1400 kHz (AM) from Gander, Newfoundland and Labrador, Canada with a power of 4,000 watts.
+CBG is a radio station broadcasting on 1400 kHz (AM) from Gander, Newfoundland and Labrador, Canada with a power of 4,000 watts.
 CBG is the local Radio One station of the Canadian Broadcasting Corporation.

 Three rebroadcasters provide additional coverage.
 One of the rebroadcasters, CBGY 750 in Bonavista is a Class A, 10,000-watt station, heard over much of Atlantic Canada at night, using a good radio.

 History

 The station was launched in March 1943 as VORG (Voice Of Radio Gander), owned and operated by the local military base.
 Before 1949 when it joined the Canadian Confederation, radio stations in Newfoundland had call signs beginning with VO.
 A few stations dating back to that time, such as VOCM, VOAR and VOWR still do.

 Following World War II, VORG was acquired by the Broadcasting Corporation of Newfoundland (BCN), the pre-Confederation public broadcaster.
 On March 31, 1949, BCN was absorbed by the CBC when Newfoundland joined Canada, and the station adopted its current call sign.
 At that time, CBG broadcast on 1450 AM.
 The frequency was changed to 1400 in 1983.

 In 2015, CBG moved out of its longtime CBC-owned studio at 98 Sullivan Avenue in Gander and into leased space at the Gander Mall.
 This coincided with the closure of separate studio facilities at CBT in Grand Falls-Windsor in a move to cut costs by consolidating CBC's central Newfoundland operations into a single, smaller facility in Gander.